13 Nov

 the first AI - art a 2001 painting by Cohen's Aaron.

-The exploration of the use of computers in art is useful for young creatives because it illustrates how people - not necessarily programmers - got started in computer-graphics, animation, blogging, AI, game-design, content-creation and rewlated areas...
+The exploration of the use of computers in art is useful for young creatives because it illustrates how people - not necessarily programmers - got started in computer-graphics, animation, blogging, AI, game-design, content-creation and related areas...

-We were all young once, and many of us, including me, didn't have any idea exactly where we were going.
+We were all young once, and many of us, including me, at age 17, didn't have any idea exactly where we were going.
 All I knew was that I could draw, and that I liked Libraries and 2nd-hand bookshops, and mooching around art galleries -not that there were any on the Isle of Wight in the 1950s...

-But I won a few art prizes at Junior School, had a sympatico head-mistress (Mrs Winifred Foy) who also taught art (there were only three teachers at Totland County Junior School in Weston Road), and that kind of focussed my ambition to go to art college, though I only had a vague idea what this meant...
+But I won a few art prizes at Junior School, had a sympatico Liverpudlian head-mistress (Mrs Winifred Foy) who also taught art (there were only three teachers at Totland County Junior School in Weston Road), and that kind of focussed my ambition to go to art college, though I only had a vague idea what this meant...

 Going to Art College - for a Foundation year - in September 1963 was hugely exciting.
 I had just heard about the Beatles, and heard their first records, and had already -that July - hitch-hiked to Guildford to see a Rolling Stones gig - and three other things - I had been on the 1962 and 1963 Aldermaston marches, was a member of CND, and had seen Citizen 63 - a TV programme about young people like me growing up in Portsmouth - made by a young director called John Boorman